Bazhenator/bashExecAPI/README.md

 ## About the project

-This projects contains service that provides API to run bash scrips.
+This project contains service that provides API to run bash scrips.

 ### API docs